dtdom/rev-hello-world/readme.md

 - Load balancer controller
 - Helm controller
 - Prometheus operator
+- A collector like Alloy already in place

 For the remote deployment, it also expects a database to be available.